CMSgov/ab2d/website/sandbox/tutorial-postman.md

         Bearer {access token}

-5. Select <b>Authorize</b>
+1. Select <b>Authorize</b>

-6. Select <b>Close</b>
+1. Select <b>Close</b>

-7. If the "GET" and "DELETE" operations are not visible, select bulk-data-access-api to view the "GET" and "DELETE" operations
+1. If the export endpoints are not visible, select <b>Export</b> to view the export operations

-8. Select <b>GET</b> beside "/api/v1/fhir/Group/{contractNumber}/$export" for "Initiate Part A & B bulk claim export job for a given contract number" to expand the details of the operation
+1. Select <b>GET</b> beside "/api/v1/fhir/Group/{contractNumber}/$export" for "Initiate Part A & B bulk claim export job for a given contract number" to expand the details of the operation

-9. Select <b>Try it out</b>
+1. Select <b>Try it out</b>

-10. Type the desired contract number in the A contract number text box
+1. Type the desired contract number in the A contract number text box

     Example:

         S0000

-11. Select Execute
+1. Select Execute

-12. Scroll down to the "Server response" section and note the "Code"
+1. Scroll down to the "Server response" section and note the "Code"

-13. If the response code is 202, copy the job id from the "Response headers" section to your clipboard
+1. If the response code is 202, copy the job id from the "Response headers" section to your clipboard

     Format: